Jeniloza/IS601Homework2/README.md

 #### General Information
 1. Names <br> <p> Michael Payne and Jenil Oza </p>
 #### 1. Concept of the website:
-The purpose of this website will be to create a website that details the history of the Intnernet, and how it became to be what we know it today.
+The purpose of this website will be to create a website that details the history of the Internet, and how it became to be what we know it today.

 #### 2. Website General Information
 1. Description : <br>